-When a student or employee reports to the intuition that the student or employee has been a victim of dating violence, domestic violence, sexual assault or stalking, whether the offense occurred on or off campus, the institution will provide the student or employee a written explanation of the student's or employee's rights and options.
+When a student or employee reports to the institution that the student or employee has been a victim of dating violence, domestic violence, sexual assault or stalking, whether the offense occurred on or off campus, the institution will provide the student or employee a written explanation of the student's or employee's rights and options.

-Available reporting options
+o Available reporting options

-- Report the incident to Deputy Coordinator Joseph Eggleston (contact information above) or Deputy Coordinator Cindy Scheibel (contact information above). - If neither Deputy Coordinator is available, report the incident directly to the Coordinator, Tom Arendt (contact information above) - Victims can also report incidents via the "Report It" tool located on the Campus Safety page at MySCU - Victims can call the on duty Campus Safety Officer at 562-902-3333 or by picking up any yellow "Emergency" phone on campus, or by utilizing the Code Blue Emergency Poles located in the parking lots (victims have the right to not file a formal complaint with Campus Safety)
+- Report the incident to Title IX Administrator Joseph Eggleston (contact information above) or Deputy Coordinator Steven Jaffe (contact information above). - If neither the Title IX Administrator or Deputy Coordinator is available, report the incident directly to the Coordinator, Tom Arendt (contact information above) - Victims can also report incidents via the "Report It" tool located on the Campus Safety page at MySCU - Victims can call the on duty Campus Safety Officer at 562-902-3333 or by picking up any yellow "Emergency" phone on campus, or by utilizing the Code Blue Emergency Poles located in the parking lots (victims have the right to not file a formal complaint with Campus Safety) - Victims can notify the Los Angeles County Sheriff's Department at 562-863-8711 (victims have the right to not file a formal complaint with Law Enforcement)